Hacking the Sonoff RF Bridge v2 for ESPHome

 I dicked around with Tasmota using the "sensors" build for hours, and it just wouldn't work.
 It sent RF codes, but didn't seem to capture incoming raw ones.
 You also need to create MQTT sensors in Home Assistant and it's just a pain to figure out.
 ESPHome is *much* easier.

 First thing is to create the baseline ESPHome YAML file.
 Just enough to get it online.
-In your ESPHome dashboard, add a new device, and edit the YAML with the configuration to the right.
+In your ESPHome dashboard, add a new device, and edit the YAML with the configuration below.

 esphome: